Last updated: August 8, 2018 at 15:32 pm

 - Select your site carefully, as we’ve outlined above.
 A gentle slope, away from rain puddles, pools, rivers or other conglomerations of water should do nicely.
 Avoid flat ground and steep slopes, and always place the entrance to the tent facing downhill.

 - Ideally, you’d also choose a pitching spot where tarp can be utilised as an additional “roof” over your tent, in amongst trees or jutting rock formations.
 Try to locate such a spot on elevated ground with a slight slope, and use ropes and cords inserted into the metal eyelets of the tarp to hang up the sheet.
-Another hint is to erect the tarp at an angle that makes the rainwater trickle further away from the tent.
-Anything from a 15-30˚ tilt should work fine and prevent the tarp from collecting water on the surface and collapsing.

 - Once the tarp is overhead, you now have a sheltered spot from where to pitch more comfortably.
 If there are no rocks or trees to hang your tarp to, having a good grasp of the following steps beforehand will help you to speed nimbly throughout.
 When setting up your tent, the major priority is to keep the inside dry, if not the entire structure.
 The tent package should be stored somewhere within easy reach, and take good care to not drop any accessories or other items onto the wet ground when pulling the tent out.
 Follow the manufacturer’s instructions to join up the poles and slide through the fabric eyelets, quickly forming your tent’s skeletal framework.
 Before the tent is fully erected, prepare the rainfly so that you can immediately cover the top with it as soon as it’s up.